🏆Open Source Security Foundation (OpenSSF) Best Practices Badge (formerly Core Infrastructure Initiative (CII) Best Practices Badge)

 a top-level domain with our CDN; it’s more efficient to use the subdomain.

-All material here is released under the MIT license.
+All material in this repository is released under the MIT license.

 is also released under the